dumbmatter/fakeIndexedDB/src/test/web-platform-tests/README.md

 ```

 Assuming nothing substantial has changed in the structure of the tests, that should be all you have to do.

-Completely irreelvant test files can be skipped during conversion by modifying `skip` in `convert.js`.
-Individual tests can be patched there as well if absolutely needed, see the `codeChunks` editing at the bottom of `convert.js`.